craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 # South Eastern
 ## Knight in Red

 You have spent your life before adventure in the [[Huntyr Swamp]] working under the [[Baron Filip]].
 If you were able, you spent much of your time was spent defending and improving the territories he claims.
-Elsewise, Issac found work more suited to your tastes.
+Your work was invaluable, but **you** were replaceable.

 You gain +2 to your Strength Score and +1 to your Charisma Score.
 You know [[Golopak (language)]] and your choice of one of the following;
 	- [[Arthurian (language)]]